victorboissiere/Synergie/README.md

 ###Setting the database
 No database required at the moment

-###Installing composer (optional)
-If you need to install your own dependencies you can use composer.

 ##Available commands
 All the commands available can be found using : php artisan